While stackable pallets are quite self-explanatory, it’s not always clear what makes a nestable pallet different.

 Remember that stackable pallets need to be fully supported when loaded and in racking.

-It’s crucial that your pallet can hold your goods both in transit or storage.
-Commercial pallets and crates come with a maximum weight and it’s important you keep this in mind to avoid damaging your pallets and products.
+It’s crucial that your pallet can hold your goods both in transit and storage.
+Commercial stackable, rackable and nested pallets and crates will all come with a maximum weight.
+It’s important you keep this in mind to avoid damaging your pallets and products.

 Checking pallet size is also important to make sure it will fit into racking or other storage facilities, and that your larger products will sit comfortably on top.

-Pallets that carry food or pharmaceutical products need to be easy-to-clean and sanitise.
+Another important note to keep in mind when choosing is that pallets that carry food or pharmaceutical products need to be easy to clean and sanitise.

 If your logistics rely on your pallets and their goods being transported by jacks or forklifts, it’s crucial that you select plastic pallets for sale that fit with your existing machinery.